MicrosoftDocs/VBA-Docs/excel/Concepts/about-the-powerpivot-model-object-in-excel.md

 ### ModelColumnChange Object

 An object that represents a column in a table in the PPM for which the data type was changed.
-Table 8 lists the properties of the **ModelColumnChange** object.
+The following table lists the properties of the **ModelColumnChange** object.

- **Table 8.
-Properties of the ModelColumnChange object**

 |**Property**|**Read/Write**|**Type**|**Description**|
 |:-----|:-----|:-----|:-----|